-Many of our community organisations are really reliant on volunteer help.
-Museums galleries and tourism locations serve the community and volunteers are the keystones to our ability to deliver.
+Many community organisations are reliant on volunteer help.
+Museums, galleries, and tourism locales serve the community, and volunteers are the keystones to our ability to deliver.
 But with the ‘stay at home’ mantra and the inability to open to the community, some volunteers may not feel needed or invited back.

-This workshop runs all day and covers the issues around attracting, finding and supporting our volunteers.
-We will cover the liability and the way to get the most from your volunteers and how to fire ones that are not working for you but against you.
+This workshop runs all day and will cover the issues around attracting, finding, and supporting volunteers.
+We will cover liabilities, the way to get the most from your volunteers, and how to deal with the ones that are not working for you, but against you.

-Some organisations may be stuck now with key volunteers taking corporate memory with them.
-We will discuss how to prevent this and what steps to take to build corporate strength.
-What are the new directions and important tasks you want to prioritise and resume.
-How do we make sure this re-entry time for the volunteers and public engagement remains compliant and still welcoming and productive?
-This talk covers all of the aspects of volunteer management for small museums and community organisations, which are reliant on them.
+Some organisations may be in a situation where key volunteers take the corporate memory with them.
+We will discuss how to prevent this and what steps to take to build corporate strength as well as other topics such as: The new directions and important tasks you’d want to prioritise and resume.
+How to make sure this re-entry time for the volunteers and public engagement remains compliant but still welcoming and productive?

-As our products get safer and our concern for safety increases we find more and more things become obsolete.
-Obsolete because of asbestos, lead white, battery acid, or acidic plasticiser and we replace these with better design and better functioning objects?
-What happens to the old objects? well, they are now museum items.
+As things in our world get safer and our concern for safety increases, we can see more and more things become obsolete.
+Objects may become obsolete because of dangerous substances like asbestos, lead white, battery acid, or acidic plasticiser.
+So, we replace these objects with something safer, and better designed and better functioning.
+But what happens to these old objects?
+Well, they are now museum items.

-Mechanical, chemical biological risks abound in our collections.
-Hazards are quite literally everywhere.
-Managing staff, public displays, and volunteers in our storerooms is a logistic and work-safe maze.
-This workshop runs for 2 full days and covers the science behind the collection.
+This workshop runs for 2 full days and covers the science behind the collections.
 Learn what the risks are and how to manage them.

-Victoria is a part of the Australian ICOMOS- Fabric conservation reference group.
+Victoria, our director, is a part of the Australian ICOMOS, a fabric conservation reference group.